bugloper/bugloper/content/blogs/does-an-idea-speak-for-itself.md

 The definition of things also plays a vital role.
-Even with articulate communication, if the speaker and the listener have fundamentally different understandings of the subject matter—what a particular word means in that particular context—it is no less confusing than poor communication.
+Even with articulate communication, if the speaker and the listener have fundamentally different understandings of the subject matter—what a particular word means in that context—it is no less confusing than poor communication.